BraneShop/BraneShop.github.io/src/posts/State-of-the-art-attention-models-in-PyText-Part-1.md

 }
 ```

-So, let's think out our problem here as a "classification" problem.
+So, let's think about our problem here as a "classification" problem.
 We have
 two independent classes, "scited" and "not scited".

 Now, glancing at the [PyText